microsoft/vscode-docs/docs/remote/tunnels.md

 You may create and use tunnels through the [`code` CLI](../editor/command-line.md).

-1. Install the `code` CLI on a remote machine you'd like to develop against locally.
+1. Install the `code` CLI on a remote machine you'd like to develop against in a VS Code client.
 The CLI establishes a tunnel between a VS Code client and your remote machine.

 The CLI is automatically built-in to VS Code Desktop – no additional setup required.